scientific-python/cookie/docs/pages/developers/packaging.md

 {% include toc.html %}

-The libraries in Scikit-HEP have a variety of different packaging styles, but this document is intended to outline a recommended style that new packages should follow, and existing packages should slowly adopt.
+The libraries in the scientific Python ecosytem have a variety of different packaging styles, but this document is intended to outline a recommended style that new packages should follow, and existing packages should slowly adopt.
 The reasoning for each decision is outlined as well.

 There are currently several popular packaging systems.
 This guide covers [Setuptools][], which is currently the only system that supports compiled